cobbler/cobbler/docs/cobbler-conf.rst

 Starting with 3.3.2
 ===================

+- We added the ``proxies`` key for first-level Uyuni & SUSE Manager support.
+It is optional, so you can ignore it if you don't run one of the two solutions or a derivative of it.
 - After community feedback we changed the default of the auto-migration to be disabled.
 It can be re-enabled via the already known methods ``cobbler-settings``-Tool, the settings file key ``auto_migrate_settings`` and the Daemon flag.
   We have decided to not change the flag for existing installations.